 This is a relatively minor complaint, but it goes toward general quality control: their touchscreen keypad is obnoxious.
 First, it wouldn't connect to my home network because the onscreen keyboard doesn't support typing all the punctuation characters.
 So I had to change the password on my home network and every device to something that I could input on their touchscreen.
 If I want to look through the event log, it's practically impossible because it's filled with thousands of noise events with no way to filter, and it takes a second to move from one page to the next.
 Many features apparently don't work.
 When you press the icon, it beeps but otherwise nothing happens.
 And the thin manual is useless, with descriptions like "X: Press to do X." Okay, but what is X and how does it work?
 No answer.

 Finally, the technician refused to demonstrate that the system worked.
 Although he'd told me earlier that the glass-break detector is very sensitive to precise placement and the presence of obstacles in the home, when I asked him to show that the glass-break detector worked, he said "I don't want to do that.
 We could spend hours making sure it works on every window, but it's too inconvenient."
 I said that I didn't expect him to test every window, but he could at least test one window, like the window that's furthest away from the sensor.
 But he still said "I don't really want to do that... it takes time... just trust me, it works."
-But does it?
-Who knows?
+But did it really?
 How unprofessional.
-(Later I did my own testing and found that the panel had been programmed incorrectly, and had to call to get it fixed.)
+Later I did my own testing and found that two of the sensors had been programmed incorrectly and didn't work, including the very one he told me to trust him about!
+So I had to call and wait almost two weeks for another technician to come fix it, all because the first technician was too lazy to do even the most basic test.
 Let me contrast that with another company.

 When I was a kid, we had an alarm system installed.
 The technicians had a simple mechanical device that slapped a window to make a sound like breaking glass.
 They tested every window in multiple locations, made adjustments to the sensor, and retested every window again until they were satisfied.
 That's how a professional company would do it.